Medical Properties Trust Inc (MPW) Stock: A Closer Look at the Analyst Ratings - News Heater

 MPW’s Market Performance

-Medical Properties Trust Inc (MPW) has seen a -1.08% fall in stock performance for the week, with a -3.37% decline in the past month and a -33.77% plunge in the past quarter.
-The volatility ratio for the week is 6.99%, and the volatility levels for the past 30 days are at 6.37% for MPW.
-The simple moving average for the last 20 days is -3.66% for MPW stock, with a simple moving average of -43.31% for the last 200 days.
+MPW’s stock has risen by 18.87% in the past week, with a monthly rise of 3.19% and a quarterly drop of -28.36%.
+The volatility ratio for the week is 6.18% while the volatility levels for the last 30 days are 6.48% for Medical Properties Trust Inc The simple moving average for the past 20 days is 1.94% for MPW’s stock, with a -39.48% simple moving average for the past 200 days.

 Analysts’ Opinion of MPW